Tampa Bay Doctors React To New CDC Guidelines

 Unnasch says people still need to be careful, but he thinks more positive changes are coming in the near future.

-“We can really start to get our lives back and I expect the CDC, other announcements from the CDC in the next couple weeks or couple of months,” said Unnasch.MORE NEWS: Florida Dice Game Turns Fatal, Deadly Force Deemed 'Lawful & Justified'
+“We can really start to get our lives back and I expect the CDC, other announcements from the CDC in the next couple weeks or couple of months,” said Unnasch.MORE NEWS: Stimulus Check Update: Can You Expect A Plus-Up Payment?

 The CDC states when going to an event or gathering, consider how many people will be there and the location before participating.